Coolab-Community/CoolBox/README.md

 Peripheral enabled ==> IWDG, ADC, LWIP and Modbus tcp/ip.

-Collect and convert analog voltages (ADC1), store the result in modbus register (40001 & 40002) then send it to the network (TCP/IP ==> fixed ip address).
+Collect and convert analog voltages (ADC1), store the result in modbus input register (30001 & 30002).
+To test this project, you can can read the data using "ModBus tool" like modbus poll through ethernet (TCP/IP).

+For testing you can modifiy the ip adress directly in lwip/app/lwip.c file.

 Displays the conversion result on touchscreen thanks to touchgfx.